4 Material Accounting Policies

 Revenue is recognised either at point of time and over a period of time based on various conditions as included in the contracts with customers.

 Revenue is measured at transaction price (net of variable consideration, if any).
-The transaction price is the cons'deration received or receivable and is reduced by rebates, allowances and taxes and duties collected on behalf of the government.
+The transaction price is the consideration received or receivable and is reduced by rebates, allowances and taxes and duties collected on behalf of the government.
 Revenue also includes adjustments made towards liquidated damages, normal product warranty and price variations wherever applicable.

 Revenue is recognised in the income statement to the extent that it is probable that the economic benefits will flow to the Company and the revenue and costs, if applicable, can be measured reliably.

 In respect of contract wherein revenue is recognised over time, revenue and costs are recognised by reference to the stage of completion of the contract activity at the end of the reporting period, measured based on the proportion of contract costs incurred for work performed to date relative to the estimated total contract costs.
 Profit (contract revenue less contract cost) is recognised when the outcome of the contract can be estimated reliably.
-When it is probable that the total cost will exceed the total revenue from the contract, the expected loss is recognised immediately.
-For this purpose, total contract costs are ascertained on the basis of contract costs incurred and cost to completion of contracts which is arrived at by the management based on current technical data, forecast and estimate of net expenditure to be incurred in future including for contingencies etc.

 The outcome of a construction contract is considered as estimated reliably when (a) all approvals necessary for commencement of the project have been obtained; (b) the stage of completion of the project reaches reasonable level of development.
 The stage of completion is determined as a proportion that contract costs incurred for work performed up to the closing date bear to the estimated total costs of respective project.
 Profit (contract revenue less contract cost) is recognised when the outcome of the contract can be estimated reliably.
 When it is probable that the total cost will exceed the total revenue from the contract, the expected loss is recognised immediately.
-For this purpose total contract costs are ascertained on the basis of contract costs incurred and cost to completion of contracts which is arrived at by the management based on current technical data, forecast and estimate of net expenditure to be incurred in future including for contingencies etc. For determining the expected cost to completion of the contracts, cost of steel, labour and other related items are considered at current market price based on fixed cost purchase orders placed or firm commitments received from suppliers / contractors as these purchase orders and future firm commitments are enforceable over the period of the contracts.
+For this purpose total contract costs are ascertained on the basis of contract costs incurred and cost to completion of contracts which is arrived at by the Management based on current technical data, forecast and estimate of net expenditure to be incurred in future including for contingencies etc. For determining the expected cost to completion of the contracts, cost of steel, labour and other related items are considered at current market price based on fixed cost purchase orders placed or firm commitments received from suppliers / contractors as these purchase orders and future firm commitments are enforceable over the period of the contracts.

-When contract costs incurred to date plus recognised profit less recognised losses exceed progress billing, the surplus is shown as unbilled revenue.
-For contracts where progress billings exceed contract costs incurred to date plus recognised profits less recognised losses, the surplus is shown as liability as advance from customer.
+contracts where progress billings exceed contract costs incurred to date plus recognised profits less recognised losses, the surplus is shown as liability as advance from customer.
 Amounts received before the related work is performed are included as a liability as advance from customer.
 Amounts billed for work performed but not yet paid by customer are included under trade receivables.

 Contract assets are recognised when there is excess of revenue earned over billings on contracts.
 Contract assets are classified as unbilled revenue when there is unconditional right to receive cash, and only passage of time is required, as per contractual terms.

-Contract Liabilities are recognised when there is billing in excess of revenue and advance received from customers.
+Contract liabilities are recognised when there is billing in excess of revenue and advance received from customers.

 5.10 Foreign Currency Transactions and Translation